motion-planning/rrt-algorithms/README.md

 # rrt

-Collection of rrt-based algorithms
+Collection of rrt-based algorithms that scale to n-dimensions
 - rrt
 - rrt* (rrt-star)
-Both implementations scale to n-dimensions.

 ## Requirements